dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

 The first argument to an Operon communicator method must be a [`CommunicatorContext`](contexts.md#communicatorcontext).
-This provides the communicator with information about the current authenticated user and execution state.

 `@OperonCommunicator()` takes an optional `CommunicatorConfig`, which allows a number of communicator properties to be specified: